-Improvements to Plone Included in Version 3.0
+Improvements to Plone Included in Version 3

-- Items retain previous revisions: instead of an undo function, each item now retains a history of all its previous versions. - The workflows have been more flexibly designed, and the partitioning of permissions has become more articulately structured. - · In place of the Author's Page, each user is provided with a personal dashboard and a profile page. - AJAX functions have been incorporated for allowing items to be edited directly within their view displays, and for presenting forms such as the edit page in a more comprehensive manner, among other things. - · New possibilities for registration have been added, allowing it to transpire with the help of an activation e-mail. - · It is now possible to log in to the website using OpenID. - · The navigation portlet can be more freely configured. - · An RSS feed portlet has been added. - Pages have been furnished with a new presentation mode based on S5.
+- Items retain previous revisions: instead of an undo function, each item now retains a history of all its previous versions. - The workflows have been more flexibly designed, and the partitioning of permissions has become more articulately structured. - In place of the Author's Page, each user is provided with a personal dashboard and a profile page. - AJAX functions have been incorporated for allowing items to be edited directly within their view displays, and for presenting forms such as the edit page in a more comprehensive manner, among other things. - · New possibilities for registration have been added, allowing it to transpire with the help of an activation e-mail. - It is now possible to log in to the website using OpenID. - · The navigation portlet can be more freely configured. - · An RSS feed portlet has been added. - Pages have been furnished with a new presentation mode based on S5. - · In Plone 3.1, the static text portlet has been added.